 Can you keep up with all of these rules and regulations?!

-Most of Asia, Africa and the Middle East weren’t able to satisfy our western food cravings.
+Most of Asia, Africa and the Middle East wasn’t able to satisfy our western food cravings.

 Since coming to Mexico and Belize, we feel like we’re on a holiday!

-This is our first time to Latin America and we’ve been here for 2.5 months so far.
+This is our first time in Central America and we’ve been here for 2.5 months so far.
 We both weren’t sure what to expect and hadn’t experienced Mexican or Caribbean culture before (outside of resorts).

 I’m pleased to say that we’re both having an amazing time and are grinning from ear to ear!